London Cage: Torture allegations

 Scotland turned up this morning with a syringe containing some drug or other, which it was thought would induce the prisoner [Tate] to speak.

 Schmidt subsequently became a double agent against the Germans as part of the Double Cross System of double agents operated by MI5.

 In 1943, allegations of mistreatment at the London Cage resulted in a formal protest by MI5 director Maxwell Knight to the Secretary of State for War.
 The allegations were made by Otto Witt, a German anti-Nazi who was interrogated to determine if he was acting on behalf of German intelligence.

-Fritz Knöchlein, later executed for war crimes, claimed he was tortured at the London Cage.
-Scotland fervently denied it.

 At his war crimes trial, Knöchlein claimed that he was tortured, which Scotland dismisses in London Cage as a "lame allegation".
 According to Knöchlein, he was stripped, deprived of sleep, kicked by guards and starved.
 He said that he was compelled to walk in a tight circle for four hours.
 After complaining to Alexander Scotland, Knöchlein alleges that he was doused in cold water, pushed down stairs, and beaten.
 He claimed he was forced to stand beside a hot gas stove before being showered with cold water.
 He claimed that he and another prisoner were forced to run in circles while carrying heavy logs.